 Simple and easy homemade Japanese rice porridge recipe.
 All you need is water and rice.
 Garnish with scallions, salted salmon, and nori, this homey, comforting dish will sure to keep you nourished and the chill at bay.

 At this time of year when the cold and flu season is at its peak, my children usually take turns to bring home a few rounds of sicknesses from school.
-Last week it was my daughter who came home with high fever and coughs.
+Last weekend we caught a cold traveling back from Utah and our whole family came down with fever and coughs.

-She didn’t have much of an appetite, so I decided to make some warm Japanese Rice Porridge (Okayu) for her.
+We didn’t have much of an appetite, so I decided to make some warm Japanese Rice Porridge (Okayu) for the family.
 It is the most comforting Japanese cold remedy that I depend on to tackle the weak stomach.

 Japanese Rice Porridge – A Healing Food